mtaborda/chalten/README.md

     (Nisan first, 5774) = (JumadaI tirtieth, 1435).
 "Retruns true"

     "Using a timeline filter with mixed dates" nonWorkingDays addDayOfMonthRule: Tishri first.
 "Adds the Hebrew New Year Day as a non working day" nonWorkingDays includes: (Tishri first, 5775).
-"Returns true, it is the hebrew new year (5775)" nonWorkingDays includes: (September thirtieth, 2014).
+"Returns true, it is the hebrew new year (5775)" nonWorkingDays includes: (September twentyfifth, 2014).
 "Returns true, it is the hebrew new year (5775) in gregorian"

 ##What about time zones?
 Time zones are used to split the globe to have regions that has a uniform standard time for legal, commercial, and social purposes.
 Chaltén has the entity TimeZonedDateTime for represents a certain moment according to a certain zone.